CharlesPikachu/imagedl/README.md

 # ⚡ Quick Start

-After a successful installation, you can run the snippet below,
+After installing imagedl, you can use the following few lines of code to quickly get started with it,

 ```python
 from imagedl import imagedl